Kingsman-Service/Programming-Club-Website/README.md

 <p align="center">
 <img src="https://github.com/Kingsman-Service/Programming-Club-Website/blob/main/gifs/members.gif">
 </p>

 ## Achivements :
+It shows the rewards achieved by our teams in various contests over the years.
 <p align="center">
 <img src="https://github.com/Kingsman-Service/Programming-Club-Website/blob/main/gifs/achievements.gif">
 </p>

 ## Contests :
+Here, user can find the contest details.
+User can register for upcoming contest, read the weekly contest feedbacks and also find details about previous contests arranged by club.
+For contest registration, a user must be a member.
 <p align="center">
 <img src="https://github.com/Kingsman-Service/Programming-Club-Website/blob/main/gifs/contest.gif">
 </p>

 ## Class Deatils :
+At least two classes will be held in a week.
+Details along with class video links will be provided regularly.
+Users can easily search for desired classes here by topic name or class number.
 <p align="center">
 <img src="https://github.com/Kingsman-Service/Programming-Club-Website/blob/main/gifs/classes.gif">
 </p>

 ## Programming Guideline :
+This segment is quite beneficial for beginners in programming.
+Newbie programmers often feel lost because of various content available online.
+Here, they can find some useful resources which are suggested by our coaches.
+Users can easily search for any topic and they will get relevant blogs/books, programming problems, etc. on the topic.
 <p align="center">
 <img src="https://github.com/Kingsman-Service/Programming-Club-Website/blob/main/gifs/programming_guideline.gif">
 </p>

 ## Demonstration :

 Following is a demstration video of our website.
-Click on the image/video to watch the full preview.
+Click on the image/video to watch the full video.

 <p align="center">
 <img src="https://github.com/Kingsman-Service/Programming-Club-Website/blob/main/Programming%20Club%20Website.mp4">